 Texas is home to five of the country’s 15 largest cities.
 The beauty of each—much like Texas as a whole—is their uniqueness.
 From twice-daily cattle drives in Fort Worth to the historic San Antonio missions to one of the most culturally diverse urban areas in the country in Houston, explore Texas’ big cities on a road trip around the Texas Triangle.

 The first point on this triangle is, in fact, two.
-Dallas and Fort Worth are separated by only 30 miles, and both are worthy of stops.
+Dallas and Fort Worth are separated by only 30 miles, and both make for some unforgettable stops.
 Kick off your road trip in the heart of the Dallas Arts District by exploring more than 25,000 works at the renowned Dallas Museum of Art.
 Next door is the Nasher Sculpture Center with masterpieces spread across its indoor gallery and outdoor grounds.

 The Perot Museum of Nature and Science is just minutes away and full of natural history wonders.
 And in the nearby West End District, you can visit The Sixth Floor Museum at Dealey Plaza.
 The museum presents a moving look at President Kennedy’s assassination from the very site where it took place.

 For family-friendly activities, the popular West End is also home to the fascinating Museum of Illusions.
-Plus, Dallas is home to every major professional sport, so you can almost always catch a game.
+From the NBA’s Mavericks to professional baseball’s Texas Rangers, Dallas is home to every major professional sport, so you can almost always catch a game.
 You can even tour AT&T Stadium in Arlington, the state-of-the-art home of the Dallas Cowboys.

 Before continuing on your trip, make a few stops on the Margarita Mile, which tours 17 of the best margaritas you can find.
-You can even stop at the birthplace of the original frozen margarita.
+You can download the free pass and collect points along the tour to claim prizes along the Mile.

-Once you’ve slept off your margs, head to Fort Worth where the old west meets new adventures.
+Fort Worth is where the old west meets new adventures.
 Visit the Kimbell Art Museum and the Modern Art Museum of Fort Worth—both within walking distance of each other and featuring priceless works of classic and modern art.

 A visit to Fort Worth wouldn’t be complete without a stop at the Fort Worth Stockyards.
 Twice a day you can watch Texas cowboys drive cattle through the streets.
-Along with the stockyards are western shops, saloons and dance halls.
+Along with the stockyards you can take a beat to unwind at any of the local bars or wineries, shop for treasures at any of the timeless western shops, and even shake a leg in your choice of dance halls.

 As you head toward Austin’s ever-expanding skyline, you’ll spot the gorgeous dome atop the red granite of the Texas State Capitol building.
 The building itself is a National Historic Landmark and the lush grounds are a beautiful place to soak up the Texas sun.
 To cool off, we suggest Barton Springs Pool just south of downtown Austin.
 This famous natural springs pool maintains a year-round temperature of 68 degrees.